miguel-carrera/vtex-io-mcp-server-io/docs/API_ENDPOINTS.md

 ## Data Storage

-API specifications are stored in MasterData v2 using the data entity `vtex_api_specs` with the following schema:
+API specification metadata is stored in MasterData v2 using the data entity `vtex_mcp_api_specs` with the following schema:

 - `apiGroup`: String - Category/group name (e.g., "OMS", "Catalog")
 - `version`: String - API version (e.g., "1.0", "2.0")
-- `spec`: JSON - Full OpenAPI 3.0 specification
+- `specUrl`: String - URL to the OpenAPI 3.0 specification (e.g., "https://developers.vtex.com/api/openapi/orders-api")
+- `description`: String - Human-readable description of the API group
+- `tags`: Array of Strings - Tags for categorization and filtering
 - `enabled`: Boolean - Whether this API group is active
 - `lastUpdated`: String - ISO timestamp of last update

+The actual OpenAPI specifications are fetched dynamically from the provided URLs using VTEX IO's HTTP client, which includes built-in caching capabilities.

 ## Caching

+- OpenAPI specifications are cached by VTEX IO's HTTP client when fetched from URLs
+- Cache duration follows the HTTP cache headers from the source URLs
-- API definitions are cached for 5 minutes to improve performance
+- API definitions are fetched dynamically, ensuring always up-to-date specifications
-- Cache is automatically invalidated when specifications are updated
 - Use `Cache-Control` and `ETag` headers for client-side caching

 ## Rate Limiting